 It was a holiday weekend, and I wanted to avoid the city.
 Had I done so, I would not have gotten involved with those two credulous men.

-I left Jerusalem's western gate at a brisk pace, but the country was hilly and I began to tire.
 On the road ahead of me, I saw two men walking more slowly.
 They were deep in conversation with each other.
 I slowed to walk with them.

 "Peace be with you, brothers," I said.